lineofflight/peddler/README.md

 export AWS_SECRET_ACCESS_KEY=YOUR_AWS_SECRET_ACCESS_KEY
 ```

-Create a client with the Amazon marketplace you signed up on and a merchant ID.
+Now, you can create a client with the Amazon marketplace you as application developer signed up on and a merchant ID.
 Peddler provides a class for each API section under an eponymous namespace.

 ```ruby
 MWS::Orders::Client.new(marketplace: "ATVPDKIKX0DER",